Urban Alert

 4 Focus Groups

 I facilitated four focus groups with 12 participants to explore everyday experiences with public infrastructure.
-Many described feeling uncertain after reporting issues, often receiving little to no feedback on whether problems would be addressed.
-Participants consistently expressed a desire for clearer updates and more involvement in how local issues are prioritised.
+Participants described feeling uncertain after reporting issues, often receiving little to no feedback on whether problems would be addressed.
+This lack of visibility and system feedback reduced trust and discouraged continued participation, highlighting the need for clearer updates and user involvement in prioritisation.

 Patterns at a Broader Scale